-Police and the Criminal Prosecution Process (CPS)
+Police and the Criminal Justice Process

 The police are the first port of call in emergency (by dialling 999).
 Being assaulted, sexually abused, threatened or harassed by someone you know or live with is just as much a crime as violence from a stranger, and is often more dangerous.

 What can the police do?

 When the police have been called, their first priority should be the safety and well-being of you and your children, and to protect anyone present from injury or further harm.